 American astrophysicist Neil de Grasse Tyson recently said, “The problem, often not discovered until late in life, is that when you look for things like love, meaning, motivation, it implies they are sitting behind a tree or under a rock.
 The most successful people recognize, that in life they create their own love, they manufacture their own meaning, they generate their own motivation.”

 These two wonderful people have created the love between them.
-Love may begin as a feeling and an emotional experience, but a lasting love comes from a decision that people make to be committed to one another.
+Love may begin as a powerful feeling and an emotional experience, but a real lasting love comes from a decision that people make to be committed to one another.
 Real love is a choice to nurture, share, and to act in loving, caring ways toward each other.
 To use the words of Neil de Grasse Tyson, these two have manufactured new meaning and generated new motivation in life, together.

-The astronomer, astrophysicist and cosmologist Carl Sagan famously stated:
+Astrophysicist Carl Sagan famously stated:

 “As long as there have been humans, we have searched for our place in the cosmos.
 Where are we?
 Who are we?
 We find that we live on an insignificant planet of a humdrum star lost in a galaxy tucked away in some forgotten corner of a universe in which there are far more galaxies than people.
 We make our world significant by the courage of our questions, and by the depth of our answers.